Graph Pooling for Graph Neural Networks: Progress, Challenges, and Opportunities

 \section{Approaches for Graph Pooling}

-Graph pooling could be roughly divided into flat pooling and hierarchical pooling according to their roles in graph-level representation learning.
-The former generates graph-level representations in a single step ($|\mathcal{V}^{\prime}| = 1$), while the latter coarsens the graph gradually into a smaller sized graph ($|\mathcal{V}^{\prime}| > 1$).
+Graph pooling can be roughly divided into flat pooling and hierarchical pooling according to its role in graph-level representation learning.
+The former directly generates graph-level representations in a single step ($|\mathcal{V}^{\prime}| = 1$), while the latter coarsens the graph gradually into a smaller sized graph ($|\mathcal{V}^{\prime}| > 1$).